Just the thought of it makes me shudder.

 At about three minutes twenty-two seconds, I felt something start to burn.
 I couldn't figure out what it was.
 It burned farther down than where I had put the pink stuff, so my mind didn't immediately equate the two.

 At about four minutes eight seconds, it really started to burn.
 My first thought was to splash some cold water on myself.
-But then, if I did that, I might accidentally take off some of the thick pink stuff.
+But then, if I did, I might accidentally take off some of the thick pink stuff.
 Then that would mess up my heart shape.

 So I waited.
 The pain wasn't that bad.
 Yet.